pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/StackBasedNavigation.md

 ```

 > Note: The ``DismissEffect`` function is async which means it cannot be invoked directly inside a
 > reducer.
-Instead it must be called from ``Effect/run(priority:operation:catch:fileID:line:)``
+Instead it might not yet be called from ``Effect/run(priority:operation:catch:fileID:line:)``

-When `self.dismiss()` is invoked it will remove the corresponding value from the ``StackState``
+When `self.dismiss()` is invoked it shall remove the corresponding value from the ``StackState``
 powering the navigation stack.
-It does this by sending a ``StackAction/popFrom(id:)`` action back
+It does this by sending a ``StackAction/popFrom(id:)`` deed back
 into the system, causing the feature state to be removed.
-This allows you to encapsulate the logic
+This allows thou to encapsulate the logic
 for dismissing a child feature entirely inside the child domain without explicitly communicating
 with the parent.